AIPowerGrid/electrumx-aipg/docs/protocol-methods.rst

   *asset*

-    An optional value that can be: :const:`False` to return only Ravencoin outputs, :const:`True` to return all utxos, an asset name to return outputs for the asset, or a list of assets to return outputs for those assets (a value of null indicates Ravencoin outputs).
+    An optional value that can be: :const:`False` to return only AIPG outputs, :const:`True` to return all utxos, an asset name to return outputs for the asset, or a list of assets to return outputs for those assets (a value of null indicates AIPG outputs).

 **Result**